naimulcsx/progHours/README.md

 # progHours

 Competitive programmers are always on the lookout for ways to improve their skills.
 For a participant, sometimes it gets difficult to stay motivated at times.
-This is where our appcation comes into play.
+This is where our application comes into play.
 We've tried to gamify the whole experience of Competitive Programming.
 We have a few primary goals in mind.

 - Provide a competitive environment for competitive programmers to keep going without slowing down.
 - Help competitive programmers in keeping track of what they are doing throughout their journey.